 - In this tight market, stocking papers is easier said than done, but merchants need to fight for inventory of inkjet stocks and buffer the fluctuations in supply for their customers as much as possible.

 - Merchants, with the help of their mill partners should also communication overall market trends, scheduling that may impact paper availability and add predictability to lead times.

 - Merchants are in the best position to recommend substitute stocks.
 Making sure that products are described using standardized language is a big first step.

 Strong communication between the mills, paper merchants and print buyers can help to predict demand and ensure proper allocation to loyal customers.
 It may not be a crisis yet, but the rules of crisis communications still apply.

 My next post will discuss the role of printing equipment manufacturers in helping print providers to adapt to paper supply issues.
-In the meantime, the Inkjet Insight Paper Finder is a great resource to identify papers that may serve as a good alternative to those which are hard to find.

 The Inkjet Insight Team is Here to Help